rkoeze/pathway/README.md

 ### API

-You can use Pathway from the command line with c-style arguments.
+You can use Pathway from the command with the following arguments.

 Command | Use
 ------- | -------